roshan-rs-git/Topic-Modelling-Arxiv-Abstracts-BERTopic/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/arxiv-topic-modeling/issues).
+Feel free to check the [issues page](https://github.com/roshan-rs-git/arxiv-topic-modeling/issues).

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

+### Data License
+This project uses data from arXiv.org, which maintains specific licensing terms:

+- ArXiv.org allows all articles to be viewed and downloaded freely by anyone
+- Each article on arXiv has its own license, chosen by the submitter (CC BY 4.0, CC BY-SA 4.0, CC BY-NC-SA 4.0, CC BY-NC-ND 4.0, arXiv.org perpetual license, or CC Zero)
+- ArXiv metadata is provided under [Creative Commons CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/)

+For more information about arXiv's licensing, please visit [arXiv License Information](https://info.arxiv.org/help/license/index.html).